-Berries in general are relatively new to me.
-I didn't grow up eating them.
-The only berry I remember having in Brazil is strawberry.
-Raspberries, blueberries, blackberries were either not available or probably incredibly expensive.
+I didn't grow up eating berries.
+The only berry I remember having in Brazil was strawberry.
+Raspberries, blueberries, blackberries were either not available or incredibly expensive.
 So I look forward to cook with them during the summer months when they are in season.
-I like them all, although I have to admit I still prefer the tropical fruits better...
-Hopefully I'll be posting some recipes using them as well soon (mango & lime juice....cream of papaya...fried bananas.....huuummm....)
+I like them all, although I have to admit I still prefer the tropical fruits better.

 My cake didn't turn out as tall as the one on the picture, I wonder if it is because I used a 6 1/2 inches souffle dish instead of a 5/12 one.
 That reminds me of something else: This is a small cake.
 If you plan to make it for a large crowd, consider making two of them.
 Lastly, my cake was done after 40 minutes.